xwmx/nb/README.md

 ## `nb` Notebook Specification

-Notebooks in `nb` are directories that contain a valid `.git` directory, indicating that it has been initialized as a git repository, and a `.index` file.
+An `nb` notebook is a directory that contains a valid `.git` directory, indicating that it has been initialized as a git repository, and a `.index` file.